Healthcare Training Institute - Quality Education since 1979

 ♦ #3 Panic Disorder Parading as Substance Abuse

 Often, those who seek treatment for their alcohol or drug abuse are not receiving the right attention.They are treating their addiction, and not the core of the problem, which are the panic attacks.
 Take a moment now and recall any of your clients who might be abusing substances.
 Could they be trying to keep their panic disorder at bay?

-On this track, we discussed various aspects to keep in mind when diagnosing clients: diagnostic differentiation; common panic disorder personality types; and panic disorder controlled by substance abuse
+In this section, we discussed various aspects to keep in mind when diagnosing clients: diagnostic differentiation; common panic disorder personality types; and panic disorder controlled by substance abuse.

-On the next track, we will examine how four different conditions are connected with panic disorder.
+In the next section, we will examine how four different conditions are connected with panic disorder.
 The four conditions we will discuss are inner ear disorders; menstruation and pregnancy; mitral valve prolapse; and enzyme impairment.
 Also, I will discuss how to treat each condition separately from the panic disorders.